-- 6.34 In respect of the frontage barn and attached store buildings to rear Common Pipistrelles were seen to be entering the building on all three surveys.
-Brown Long-eared bats were visible in the rafters of the barn and were seen during the activity survey, however these were not picked up on the detectors. - 6.35 No bats were seen entering or egressing from the other store buildings on site. - 6.36 Due to the presence of bats within the barn, the survey concludes that a mitigation strategy should include the following: - Temporary roost structures, (bat boxes), will be put in place elsewhere on site prior to works commencing; - The demolition works will need to be undertaken when bats are unlikely to be present, (November to January inclusive); - It is recommended that a 'soft strip' of roof tiles, cladding and ivy be undertaken under the supervision of a licenced ecologist; - A permanent roost structure will be incorporated into the proposed buildings including a bat loft and bat bricks to provide suitable roosting for both Brown Long-eared and Pipistrelle species. - 6.37 These mitigation measures will be secured via condition.
-It must also be noted that the applicant will need to obtain A Bat Mitigation Licence from Natural England prior to works taking place to the barn due to it being active roost site.
-Subject to these details being secured the development would not adversely harm the bats currently utilising the buildings for roosting activities.
+- 2.34 In respect of the frontage barn and attached store buildings to rear Common Pipistrelles were seen to be entering the building on all three surveys.
+Brown Long-eared bats were visible in the rafters of the barn and were seen during the activity survey, however these were not picked up on the detectors. - 2.35 No bats were seen entering or egressing from the other store buildings on site. - 2.36 Due to the presence of bats within the barn, the survey concludes that a mitigation strategy should include the following; - Temporary roost structures, (bat boxes), will be put in place elsewhere on site prior to works commencing; - The demolition works will need to be undertaken when bats are unlikely to be present, (November to January inclusive); - It is recommended that a 'soft strip' of roof tiles, cladding and ivy be undertaken under the supervision of a licenced ecologist; - A permanent roost structure will be incorporated into the proposed buildings including a bat loft and bat bricks to provide suitable roosting for both Brown Long-eared and Pipistrelle species. - 2.37 These mitigation measures will be secured via condition.
+It must also be noted that the applicant will need to obtain a Bat Mitigation Licence from Natural England prior to works taking place to the barn due to it being active roost site.
+Subject to these details being secured the development would not adversely harm the bats currently utilising the buildings for roosting activities. - 2.38 Essex Wildlife Trust's bat expert has confirmed that these measures conform to best practice.
+As such Essex Wildlife Trust have confirmed they have no objections to the application.